 The focus for my PhD has been to investigate the effect that rapid illumination change has upon camouflage strategies.
 Dynamic illumination introduces a host of visual noise that, in a similar manner to physical visual noise, should influence aspects of behaviour and perception.
 Two forms of dynamic illumination have been of interest: dappled light (terrestrial) and water caustics (aquatic).

 The University of Bristol has served as home for both my undergraduate and current postgraduate ventures.
-I graduated in the summer of 2015 with first-class honours in Zoology (BSc) and am now undertaking an MSc(Res) (research masters) with supervision from Dr. Nick Scott-Samuel and Prof. Innes Cuthill.
-The topic of the latter is broadly considering the effects of motion dazzle upon speed assessment.
+I graduated in the summer of 2015 with first-class honours in Zoology (BSc) and am now undertaking a PhD (CASE Studentship) under supervision from Dr. Nick Scott-Samuel and Prof. Innes Cuthill.
+The studentship is joint-funded by EPSRC and Qientiq.

 Cuthill, I. C., Matchette, S. R. & Scott-Samuel, N. E. 2019.
 Camouflage in a dynamic world.
 Current Opinion in Behavioral Sciences, 30, 109-115.

 Matchette, S. R., Cuthill, I. C. & Scott-Samuel, N. E. 2019.
 Dappled light disrupts prey detection by masking movement.
 Animal Behaviour, 155, 89-95.

 Matchette, S. R., Cuthill, I. C. & Scott-Samuel, N. E. 2018.
 Concealment in a dynamic world: dappled light and caustics mask movement.
 Animal Behaviour, 143, 51-57.